WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/thin-clients.md

 ##### Q: Why Are You Telling Me This?

 Because the Internet needs blockchains, and it needs to be able to access them securely from mobile devices.
+At the same time, it would be unwise for the entire Internet to rely on any _specific_ blockchain.

 ##### Q: Why Does The Internet Need Blockchains?